icon-project/documentation/references/t-bears-reference.md

 Get transaction result by transaction hash

 positional arguments:
-  hash                  Hash of the transaction to be queried.
+  hash                  Transaction hash of the transaction to be queried.

 optional arguments:
   -h, --help            show this help message and exit